fbpx

 Report: Proposed college aid program will create ‘new problems’ for low-income students

-A proposed overhaul of Mississippi’s financial aid programs is complicated, unlikely to address existing issues and could create problems for low-income students, according to a new from the Urban Institute.
+A proposed overhaul of Mississippi’s state financial aid programs is complicated, unlikely to address existing issues and could create problems for low-income students, according to a new from the Urban Institute.

-Instead of pursuing the Mississippi One Grant, the report recommends the state consolidate its college aid programs into two simple grants: One program to low-income students with need-based aid, and another that makes awards based on a students’ grades or test scores.
+Instead of pursuing the Mississippi One Grant, the report recommends the state consolidate its college aid programs into two simple grants: One program to low-income students with need-based aid, and another that makes based on a students’ grades or test scores.

 “The state will always face trade-offs between controlling the budget and providing the support on which so many students depend,” the report says.
 “But designing programs that allow students who cannot afford college on their own is the most promising strategy for ensuring a high return on the state’s investment.”

-The report also says the One Grant will not effectively more students get degrees, in part because it will decrease the funding available for low-income students who already struggle to afford college in Mississippi, the poorest state in the country.
+The report also says the One Grant will not effectively help more students get degrees, in part because it will decrease the available for low-income students who already struggle to afford college in Mississippi, the poorest state in the country.

 “Taking the money from students who really depend on it just doesn’t seem like the best way to balance the budget, because it’s very short-sighted,” said Sandy Baum, one of the report’s authors.